davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 ---
-title: "Will bitcoin go to the moon?"
+title: "My Biggest Doubt About Bitcoin"
 date: "2018-11-22"
 excerpt: My thoughts on the inherent risks of bitcoin.
 ---